Board of Directors

 Directors

-Danielle Bell
+Communications Chair: Danielle Bell

 Danielle’s passion for the outdoors started as a small child exploring the natural world with my parents.
 This love and excitement grew with her through college where a field trip to the Cedarburg Bog was her first exposure to our state natural areas and the intact plant communities of Wisconsin.
 Since graduating, she has spent the past decade working in the green industry and in 2019 started her own company with the focus of reintroducing native plants into the landscape fabric of our cities and suburbs.
 She enjoys watching these plants heal the land while providing habitats for our native fauna.
 There is always something new to discover in nature with every step if you take the time to slow down and be present in the moment.
 Danielle enjoy being able to share her passions with others and expose them to our natural areas in hopes that they will fall in love with them as much as she has.

-Events & Education Chair
+Events & Education Chair: Brian Morrison

 Brian Morrison values community and has a diverse background in outreach and event coordinating.
 Currently President of the South Milwaukee Performing Arts Council and part time Community Outreach Coordinator, his connections to the arts help give him a unique skill set and creative perspective.
 Combined with his love for nature and all things wild, he created the educational nature walk series in Grant Park, called “Suburban Soles.”
 After 5 years of leadership, Brian handed the program over to the Friends of Grant Park, who still present the series each summer.
 Brian has been responsible for growing popularity and developing the “Music at the Market” music series at the South Milwaukee Downtown Market, helping to ignite a community garden initiative called “Growing South Milwaukee,” and assisted in bringing new life to his home town business district, while working for the Chamber of Commerce as Membership & Events Coordinator.